oxen-io/loki-launcher/README.md

 - Linux (though macos does works and Windows kind of works)
 - xz (xz-utils apt package) to be able to download and extract updated Linux binaries

-# How to upgrade to the launcher from running a lokid 3.0.6 service node (set up with systemd)

-1. Install nodejs (and npm) and then install the launcher as root:

-`sudo npm install -g loki-launcher`

-2. Stop your existing service node:

-`sudo systemctl stop lokid.service`

-3. Run the check-systemd to make systemd now launch the launcher instead of lokid:

-`sudo loki-launcher check-systemd`

-4. Make sure the service is up to date:

-`sudo systemctl daemon-reload`

-5. Start lokid.service:

-`sudo systemctl start lokid.service`

 # How to do a fresh service node install

 This will use npm to install the launcher